tfraudet/PyAcphFlightsLogbook/README.md

 * process in realtime OGN APRS messages
 * for each aircraft detect events like take-off and landing and store them in a database
-* keep x days of retention in the database
+* keep 30 days of retention in the database
 * rely on the following open data resources
   * The [OGN devices database](http://ddb.glidernet.org/) from [OpenGliderNetwork](http://wiki.glidernet.org/) to identify any FLARM/OGN-equiped aircraft (type, model,...)
   * The [Airport codes & runway  database](https://ourairports.com/data/) from [OurAirports](https://ourairports.com/) to identify take-off and landing airfields